Naval Air Station Keflavik: Deactivation and post-military use (2006–2015)

-On 15 March 2006, the U.S. Ambassador to Iceland announced that the United States had decided to substantially reduce the size of the Iceland Defense Force.
+On 15 March 2006, the U.S. ambassador to Iceland announced that the United States had decided to substantially reduce the size of the Iceland Defense Force.

 During a six-month transition to reduce the military presence in Iceland, most facilities closed and most of the service members departed, leaving behind a core team of active duty and Reserve personnel to finish the job.

 By mid-July 2006, many of the military spouses and military active duty staff had transferred.

 On 8 September 2006, NASKEF's last commanding officer, Capt.
 Mark S. Laughton, presided over a ceremony effecting the disestablishment of the air station.

 On 26 October the government of Iceland established the Keflavik Airport Development Corporation or Kadeco which was given the task of converting those portions of the base no longer needed into civilian use.
+The former main base area of NASKEF has since 2006 been redeveloped as residential housing and commercial properties by Kadeco, and are therefore not part of reactivated military activities.
+New military activities are not in the same area or facilities as NASKEF originally was, and not comparable to its original role.